evanmac123/UNGC/README.md

 development workflow, provisioning of the VM is automated.
 Use the following steps to get up and running:

+> Vagrant can be used with VMware Fusion (Mac) and VMware Workstation
+> (Windows), visit the [Vagrant website](https://www.vagrantup.com/vmware) for
+> more information.

 1. Download the latest version of VirtualBox for your machine [here](https://www.virtualbox.org/wiki/Downloads)
 2. Download the latest version of Vagrant for your machine [here](https://www.vagrantup.com/downloads.html)
 3. Install a Git client like GitHub for [Windows](https://windows.github.com) or [Mac](https://mac.github.com)
-4. Clone the repository onto your computer
+4. Clone the repository onto your computer: `git clone git@github.com/unspace/ungc.git`
-  - Terminal: `git clone git@github.com/unspace/UNGC.git`
-  - GitHub:
 5. Copy the `Vagrantfile.example` file to `Vagrant`, you can modify this file for your specific needs, however, it should work without any modifications.
-6. Open the project in your Terminal
+6. Open the project in your Terminal: `cd /the/place/where/i/cloned/ungc`
-  - Mac/Linux: `cd /The/Place/That/I/Cloned/The/UNCG/Repo`
-  - Windows: `dir C:\The\Place\That\I\Cloned\The\UNGC\Repo`
 7. Run `vagrant up` to create the development environment
 8. Run `vagrant reload` to refresh the newly created development VM

 If Vagrant complains about being unable to mount the filesystem, or that the Guest Additions are not up to date.
-You will have to update them, if you're using VirtualBox, you can install the `vagrant-vbguest` plugin which will keep them syncronized automatically, run `vagrant plugin install vagrant-vbguest`, then try running `vagrant reload` again.
-If you're using VMware, you can update the guest additions by following the Ubuntu Server directions in [this](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022525) article.
+You will have to update them, if you're using VirtualBox, you can install the `vagrant-vbguest` plugin which will keep them synchronized automatically, run `vagrant plugin install vagrant-vbguest`, then try running `vagrant reload` again.
+If you're using VMware, you can update the guest additions by following the **Ubuntu Server** directions in [this](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022525) VMware support article.

 Once you've completed the above steps, you've successfully created a development VM for working on the UNGC project.
 At this point you can log-in to the